An Analytic Model For Magnetically-Dominated Accretion Disks: Limiting Regimes of the Models and Behavior at Small Radii

-Given the somewhat speculative discussion above, it clearly would be valuable to directly simulate disks like those proposed here on scales smaller than those resolved in the \papertwo\ simulations, resolving the radii where the key transitions above should take place with explicit radiation-magnetohydrodynamics, in order to properly model and understand whether the heat transport becomes advective and how this modifies the disk structure.
-This could be done in the Newtonian or pseudo-Newtonian limits, given the characteristic $x_{g}$ above.
+Given the somewhat speculative discussion above, it clearly would be valuable to directly simulate disks like those proposed here on scales smaller than those resolved in the \papertwo\ simulations, resolving the radii where the key transitions above should take place with explicit radiation-magnetohydrodynamics, in order to properly model and understand whether the heat transport becomes advective (in both the vertical and/or radial directions) and how this modifies the disk structure, thermal properties, and radiative efficiencies.
+This could be done in the Newtonian or pseudo-Newtonian limits for sufficiently large $\dot{m}$, given the characteristic $x_{g}$ above.
 But obviously, properly modeling scales of order the horizon (the inner boundary) would require GRMHD simulations.